Do you want to know where to find good stock? Take a look at First Republic Bank’s (NYSE:FRC) Sentiment Analysis

 First Republic Bank (NYSE: FRC) Ownership Details

-Dec 30, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 20.56 million shares that make 11.45% of the company’s total number of shares and are currently priced at 2.51 billion.
+Dec 30, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 20.56 million shares that make 11.45% of the company’s total number of shares and are currently priced at 72.18 million.

 The securities firm Blackrock Inc. holds 13.16 million shares of FRC, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 7.33%, and the holding percentage of shares is valued at 1.6 billion.
+Taking this into account, the holding percentage comes to 7.33%, and the holding percentage of shares is valued at 46.19 million.

 An overview of First Republic Bank’s technicals